unionj-cloud/go-doudou.unionj.cloud/docs/guide/rest.md

 ```

 ### Nacos

-From v1.0.2, go-doudou adds `nacos` as another option for service discovery.
+Go-doudou also has built-in support for Nacos developed by Alibaba as another option for service discovery.

 First, add below code to `main` function.